codeamancoder/mimzaorg/wp-content/plugins/adsense-now-lite/readme.txt

 Now!
 Plugin for AdSense is the simplest possible way to generate revenue from your blog using Google AdSense.
 Aiming at simplicity, Now!
 Plugin for AdSense does only one thing: it puts your AdSense code in up to three spots in your posts and pages (both existing ones and those yet to be written).
 The admin interface of this plugin uses a highly functional and modern interface based on the twitter bootstrap framework with generous, context-sensitive help on every single option.

+> <strong>Sunset Edition</strong><br>
+> This update of the plugin is the last publicly released version.
+We do not expect to make any serious changes or add new features to it from now on.
+>
+> We may not always be able to provide prompt support for this plugin on the WordPress.org forums.
+If you would like to have professional support or extra/custom features, consider buying the [Pro version](http://buy.thulasidas.com/adsense-now "Pro version of the Now!
+Plugin for AdSense plugin for only $6.95")

 If you have multiple blogs or websites where you would like your ads to appear, you may want to try [Ads EZ](http://www.thulasidas.com/ads-ez "Personal Ad Server") - a personal ad server fully compatible with this plugin.
 It is also available in the WordPress plugin directory.

-= Live Demo =
+> <strong>Live Demo</strong>
+>

-*AdSense Now! admin interface is feature-rich, user-friendly and functional.
-Please visit this fully operational* **[live demo site](http://demo.thulasidas.com/adsense-now "Play with Easy AdSense Admin Interface")** *to see what it can do for you.*
+> AdSense Now! admin interface is feature-rich, user-friendly and functional.
+Please visit this fully operational live demo site](http://demo.thulasidas.com/adsense-now "Play with Easy AdSense Admin Interface") to see what it can do for you.

  **Now available in your language using Google Translate.**